canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/install-ubuntu-desktop-1604/install-ubuntu-desktop-1604.md

 If your computer doesn't automatically boot from USB, try holding `F12` when your computer first starts.
 With most machines, this will allow you to select the USB device from a system-specific boot menu.

 positive
-: F12 is the most common key for bringing up your system's boot menu, but both Escape and F2 are common alternatives.
+: F12 is the most common key for bringing up your system's boot menu, but Escape, F2 and F10 are common alternatives.
 If you're unsure, look for a brief message when your system starts - this will often inform you of which key to press to bring up the boot menu.

 ## Prepare to install Ubuntu
 Duration: 0:01